uberfastman/fantasy-football-metrics-weekly-report/README.md

     git clone https://github.com/uberfastman/fantasy-football-metrics-weekly-report.git
     ```

-* If you already have an account on [GitHub](https://github.com), then I recommend using [SSH to connect with GitHub](https://help.github.com/en/articles/connecting-to-github-with-ssh) by running:
+* If you already have an account on [GitHub](https://github.com), then it is recommended you use [SSH to connect with GitHub](https://help.github.com/en/articles/connecting-to-github-with-ssh) by running:

     ```bash
     git clone git@github.com:uberfastman/fantasy-football-metrics-weekly-report.git